In this guide, we’re going to break down LED hardwax oil finishes and talk about how to use them, the benefits and more.

 - It cures instantly when exposed to the LED light.
 This leaves us with no downtime waiting for a finish to dry and allows us to deliver finished pieces the day they’re done.

 - It’s highly water-resistant.
 We actually tested this by finishing a slab, pouring a puddle of water on it for about 4 hours, then removing the puddle.
 There was no swelling on the wood after this test.

 - It’s highly resistant to dirt and chemicals.
 Although this isn’t necessary for most dining room tables, we thought it’s worth mentioning if you plan on using it for flooring.

 - It can be used on any wood species.
-We use it on everything from black walnut to white oak and it works like a charm!
+We use it on everything from black walnut to white oak to maple and it works like a charm!

 - Provides a deep color of the wood and gives a natural shine to any piece you’re working on.

 - It can be used on stained wood or unfinished wood.
 This is great for customers wanting a custom finish on their piece.

 - It’s relatively affordable.
 With the time you save using this finish, it pays for itself.

 - It’s a green and environmentally friendly finish with no VOCs.